Neoclassical architecture: Rest of Latin America

+Norway

+Norway has many examples of Neoclassical architecture, notably in Oslo, exemplified by the Royal Palace, Oslo University, and the Vigeland Museum, which showcases elegant proportions and classical details.
+This style was a significant architectural phase in the 19th century and the early 20th century, with a transition into Functionalism after the period of Nordic Classicism between 1910 and 1930.

+Philippines

+Like most western traditions in the former Spanish East Indies, neoclassicism arrived in the Pacific Archipelagos via rule from New Spain (Mexico) during the period of governance by Mexico City as an architecture manifested in churches and civic buildings.
+When the power over the archipelago was transferred from the Spanish Crown to the United States of America, the style became more popular and developed from slightly simple approach during the Spanish era, to a more ornamented style of the Beaux-Arts architecture sparked by the return of massive number of architectural students to the islands from the western schools.
+It also became a symbol of American-style democracy and the approaching republic during the commonwealth.

 Polish–Lithuanian Commonwealth

-The centre of Polish Neoclassicism was Warsaw under the rule of the last Polish king, Stanislaus Augustus.
-The University of Vilnius was another important centre of the Neoclassical architecture in Europe, led by the notable professors of architecture Marcin Knackfus, Laurynas Gucevicius and Karol Podczaszyński.
-The style was expressed in the shape of main public buildings, such as the University's Observatory, Vilnius Cathedral and the town hall.
+The centre of Polish-Lithuanian Neoclassicism was Warsaw and Vilnius under the rule of the last Polish king and Lithuanian grand duke, Stanisław August Poniatowski.
+Vilnius University was another important centre of Neoclassical architecture in Europe, led by the notable professors of architecture Marcin Knackfus, Laurynas Gucevičius and Karol Podczaszyński.
+The style was expressed in the shape of main public buildings, such as the Vilnius University Astronomical Observatory, Vilnius Cathedral and the town hall.

-The best-known architects and artists, who worked in Polish–Lithuanian Commonwealth were Dominik Merlini, Jan Chrystian Kamsetzer, Szymon Bogumił Zug, Jakub Kubicki, Antonio Corazzi, Efraim Szreger, Chrystian Piotr Aigner and Bertel Thorvaldsen.
+The best-known architects and artists, who worked in the Polish–Lithuanian Commonwealth were Dominik Merlini, Jan Chrystian Kamsetzer, Szymon Bogumił Zug, Jakub Kubicki, Antonio Corazzi, Efraim Szreger, Chrystian Piotr Aigner and Bertel Thorvaldsen.

 Russia

 In the Russian Empire at the end of the 19th century, neoclassical architecture was equal to Saint Petersburg architecture because this style was specific for a huge number of buildings in the city.
-Catherine the Great adopted the style during her reign by allowing the architect Jean-Baptiste Vallin de la Mothe to build the Old Hermitage and the Academy of Fine Arts in Saint Petersburg.
+Catherine the Great adopted the style during her reign by allowing the architect Jean-Baptiste Vallin de la Mothe to build the Old Hermitage and the Imperial Academy of Arts.

 Spain

-Spanish Neoclassicism was exemplified by the work of Juan de Villanueva, who adapted Burke's theories of beauty and the sublime to the requirements of Spanish climate and history.
+Spanish Neoclassicism was exemplified by the work of Juan de Villanueva, who adapted Edmund Burke's theories of beauty and the sublime to the requirements of Spanish climate and history.
 He built the Museo del Prado, which combined three functions: an academy, an auditorium, and a museum in one building with three separate entrances.

 This was part of the ambitious program of Charles III, who intended to make Madrid the Capital of the Arts and Sciences.
 Very close to the museum, Villanueva built the Royal Observatory of Madrid.
 He also designed several summer houses for the kings in El Escorial and Aranjuez and reconstructed the Plaza Mayor, Madrid, among other important works.
 Villanueva's pupils expanded the Neoclassical style in Spain.